Ybalrid/dotfiles/README.md

 .config/polybar/lauch.sh it the launch script called by i3, and the other files are used for configuration

-Symbols are handeled via a FontAwesome v4 font. on Arch, install from AUR `ttf-font-awesome-4`
+Symbols are handled via a FontAwesome v4 font. on Arch, install from AUR `ttf-font-awesome-4`